Wednesday 25 September 2019

 Scottish Parliament (Garden Lobby)

-Colleges Scotland Parliamentary Reception will be hosted by Clare Adamson MSP.
-College staff and students will showcase how the sector is supporting people throughout their learning and skills journeys and into enhanced careers.
+Colleges Scotland Parliamentary Reception was hosted by Clare Adamson MSP.
+College staff and students showcased how the sector is supporting people throughout their learning and skills journeys and into enhanced careers.

 View the pdf Parliamentary Reception College Showcases Booklet (625 KB)

 West Highland College UHI’s second year students provided the official photography for the Parliamentary Reception.
 The students have progressed from Higher Photography into a part-time HNC, being studied one-day per week on the Isle of Skye.

 View the photos from the Parliamentary Reception on Facebook.

 Scottish Parliament (Members' Room)

 Colleges Scotland’s Parliamentary Reception was themed around how colleges are meeting the needs of learners and employers post Industry 4.0 and aimed to demonstrate the importance of colleges in helping deliver inclusive economic growth and the fourth industrial revolution.